HJOW/Reflexioner/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+# Third party usage

+Space Shooter graphics by Kenney Vleugels (www.kenney.nl)

+You may use these graphics in personal and commercial projects.
+Credit (www.kenney.nl) would be nice but is not mandatory.